namomedia/ios-sdk/README.md

 5. Customize the look of your Ad Cell (Optional)

-  To customize the look of your ad cell you need to implement the optional methods in NamoAdCellCustomizer in the relevant TableViewController.
+  To customize the look of your ad cell you need to implement the optional methods in `NamoAdCellCustomizer` in the relevant `TableViewController`.

         #pragma mark - NamoAdCellCustomizer